Scientific Program

 Bioengineering – Engineering Cell Niches: Designing Microenvironments for Potent Therapies

-Organized by: Sharon Sagnella, PhD (Royal Prince Alfred Hospital, Sydney, Australia)
+Co-Chairs: Sharon Sagnella, PhD (Royal Prince Alfred Hospital, Sydney, Australia) & Robert Nordon, MBBS, PhD (University of New South Wales, Sydney, Australia)

 This session will explore how engineered materials and fabrication methods can guide cell behaviour and support tissue repair.
 Speakers will cover cell responses to physical cues, 3D printed scaffolds, orthopaedic tissue repair, and material systems that help move research toward clinical use.